 Nowadays, Cali’s image is improving.
-It is the capital of Salsa dancing, and is also a big destination for medical tourism, particularly plastic surgery and dental work.
-The region also has a lot to offer in terms of hiking and nature.
+It is the capital of Salsa dancing and is a big destination for medical tourism, particularly plastic surgery and dental work.
+The region also has a lot to offer regarding hiking and nature.

-Also, with Medellin having become very popular with foreigners, Cali is increasingly seen as a great, alternative love tourism destination.
+Also, with Medellin becoming very popular with foreigners, Cali is increasingly seen as a great alternative love tourism destination.

 But Cali is not just about tourism